 For travelers on the hunt for a relaxing vacation, we've got you covered.
 Portugal has been recognized again and again as one of the best wine destinations in Europe.
 From the best wine tastings in Europe to lavish food & wine vacations.
-From countryside retreats to historic locales, all of which are just perfect for your next getaway in Portugal.
+From countryside retreats to historic locales right in city center, all of which are just perfect for your next luxury wine tour holidays.

 Worldly recognized for its wines and beautiful scenery, Douro's quiet country living has a strong appeal to those looking to escape the hectic city life.
 The river forms the backbone of the valley named after it, winding from the Spanish border to the sea.
 On the bordering slopes, vineyard terraces and rows were artfully carved into the land like steps, spotted here and there by century-old manors, among them the beautiful Six Senses Douro Valley.

 Located near Port wine town and cruise centre of Peso da Régua, on a beautiful bend in the river, it is the first Six Senses Hotel Resort Spa in the country.
 This hilltop manor, entirely renovated, offers incredible views of the valley and the river below.
 This is one of our clients' the favorite places to stay in Douro Valley so we have bookings when it is sold out anywhere else.

 The restaurant offers a range of indoor and outdoor dining options, including a chef’s table where you can join a small group at a meal that is prepared and hosted by the chef, right before your eyes.
 The pool has amazing surroundings - vineyards and river galore - but the spa steals the show here with an intimate yet luxurious experience for those who love the finest Food & Wine vacations.
 This is the Six Senses, after all.